FLY MILAN, SOUTH TO VARZI

 Stelvio's birdlife is rich and varied, and home in summer to the full gamut of alpine specialists.
 Golden Eagle, Lammergeier, Alpine Chough and Rock Thrush frequent the open areas above the treeline, with Citril Finch, Nutcracker, Crested and Willow Tits, Firecrest and Lesser Redpoll in the pine forests lower down.
 We may be lucky to see a Goshawk soaring overhead, while babbling streams hold bobbing Dippers.

 Come June, snow is often restricted to the highest mountain peaks.
 In the wild rocky places, we have a great chance of seeing the 'hoar-frosted' alpine race of Ring Ouzel, pale Northern Wheatears, Water Pipits, Whinchats and Rock Buntings.
-Playful schools of Alpine Choughs sail across the blue upland skies as we scour the boulder-strewn slopes for a glimpse of the secretive but confiding Ptarmigan, with its 'creaking door' voice.
+Playful schools of Alpine Choughs sail across the blue upland skies as we scour the boulder-strewn slopes for a glimpse of the furtive Ptarmigan, with its 'creaking door' voice.
 Crag Martins are often to be seen, zapping around the park's bridges, bluffs and alpine villages.
 In the highest places, Snowfinches and Alpine Accentors will be nesting, too.

 In such a rich environment there is much to look for beyond the birds.
 On sunny days in early June, the first butterflies can be out and about – Alpine Grayling, Berger’s Clouded Yellow and bright Adonis Blues are often on the lower slopes.
 In small ponds and vegetated lakes, we will look for a number of special dragonflies - including the very rare Northern Emerald, a relict from the last period of glaciation - as well as Alpine Newt.
 Golden Eagles quarter the slopes and we will no doubt hear the bird-like whistling alarm calls of Alpine Marmots and find them lolloping about their upland home.
 And if the season is right this year, Stelvio's alpine meadows can be truly spectacular with wildflowers.
 Three further nights Bormio